Youth Protection Mission Statement

 True youth protection can be achieved only through the focused commitment of everyone in Scouting.
-It is the mission of Youth Protection volunteers and professionals to work within the Boy Scouts of America to maintain a culture of Youth Protection awareness and safety at the national, regional, area, council, district, and unit levels.
+It is the mission of Youth Protection volunteers and professionals to work within Scouting America to maintain a culture of Youth Protection awareness and safety at the national, regional, area, council, district, and unit levels.

 Required Training

-• Youth Protection training is required for all BSA registered volunteers and is a joining requirement.
+- Youth Protection training is required for all registered volunteers and is a joining requirement.

 New to Scouting?

-You do not have to be a registered member of the Boy Scouts of America to take Youth Protection training.
+You do not have to be a registered member of Scouting America to take Youth Protection training.

 To take Youth Protection training go to My.Scouting.org and create an account.
 You’ll receive an email notification with your account information, including a member ID/reference number.